-It feels like spring time so I can start planting my flowers and vegetables, right?
-These warm spring temperatures last week have indeed made us have spring fever and want to start sprucing our gardens up for spring.
-It is a common occurrence for people to plant warm season flowers and vegetables when we have this first taste of spring weather, however, our cold temperatures are likely not over and it is too early to start planting warm season plants outdoors.
+I believe many of us would agree that we are ready for spring.
+As we begin getting some spring like days we often have spring fever and want to start working on our gardens.
+It is a common occurrence for people to plant warm season flowers and vegetables when we have this first taste of spring weather, however, our cold temperatures are likely not over (as we saw last weekend) and it is too early to start planting warm season plants outdoors.

-Another factor that has to be taken into consideration when deciding when to plant warm-season plants is the soil temperature.
+Another factor that has to be taken into consideration when deciding when to plant warm season plants is the soil temperature.
 We often just think about the air temperature to determining when to plant but soil temperature plays an important role in plant growth.
 Soil temperatures are much slower to warm up than air temperatures.
 Just because the air temperatures feels like spring won’t mean that the soil temperatures is there yet.
-Cool soil temperatures can cause slow growth for warm-season plants, meaning that they start out stressed and never really catch up for the rest of the season.
-Many warm-season vegetables and flowers prefer 60 to 70° soil temperatures.
+Cool soil temperatures can cause slow growth for warm season plants, meaning that they start out stressed and never really catch up for the rest of the season.
+Many warm season vegetables and flowers prefer 60 to 70 degree soil temperatures.

-As a general rule of thumb, we often pick somewhere in the middle and say around April 15 (just remember tax day) is a good time to begin thinking about planting warm-season plants outdoors in Wayne County.
-Remember, however, there is no guarantee that there will not be a frost after April 15!
+As a general rule of thumb, we often pick somewhere in the middle and say around April 15th (just remember tax day) is a good time to begin thinking about planting warm season plants outdoors in Wayne County.
+Remember, however, there is no guarantee that there will not be a frost after April 15th!

 As you plan for planting your flower and vegetable gardens keep in mind that we are not necessarily out of the clear for having a late spring frost.
 We never know if we have already seen our last frost for the season or if we will have some more cold temperatures come our way over the next month.